nathan815/homelab/README.md

   - Octoprint 3D printer control software
   - Also runs zigbee2mqtt container for my Zigbee network due to the location of the Pi being ideal for the Zigbee coordinator.

-### Base Software
-Each of these machines have some base software installed (see ansible/playbooks/base.yml).

-* Cockpit (management web UI)
-* Prometheus Node Exporter (system monitoring - CPU/mem/disk/network/etc.)

 ## Ansible

+All the software here (besides Home Assistant) is deployed and configured with Ansible.
+No manual installation commands.

-Most of the Ansible roles here deploy docker containers with docker-compose.
+The vast majority of the Ansible roles simply deploy docker containers with docker-compose.
+I try to avoid installing things directly on the hosts when possible.
+This keeps things easier to maintain.

-### Ansible Build
-I run Ansible in a docker container so I don't have to deal with maintaining its dependencies on my machine.

-`docker build -t ansible:latest .`